simple-abstraction/pop-health-insulin-sensitivity/README.md

 ## An Overview of Diabetes
 Type 2 Diabetes is a chronic disease that impacts how the body processes sugar, characterized by a decreasingly effective insulin response over time.
-Insulin is produced by beta-cells in the pancreas in order to regulate blood sugar.
+Insulin is produced by beta cells in the pancreas in order to regulate blood sugar.
 As a person's insulin becomes less effective at regulating blood sugar, the body has to produce progressively more insulin to keep blood sugar within a normal range.
-Eventually, as the disease develops and progresses, the beta-cells in the pancreas begin to fail, where either they cannot produce enough insulin or the insulin is simply ineffective, and blood sugar will then begin to rise.
+Eventually, as the disease develops and progresses, the beta cells in the pancreas begin to fail, where either they cannot produce enough insulin or the insulin is simply ineffective, and blood sugar will then begin to rise.
 In advanced stages of the disease, after insulin has stopped being produced, insulin deficiency will occur, requiring injections to maintain blood sugar.
 As the disease progresses, it becomes much harder to reverse the damage, so early detection and a lifestyle changes (in particular, diet and physical activity) are often essential for improvement. [[1]](https://diabetes.org/living-with-diabetes/type-2/how-type-2-diabetes-progresses)

 The disease impacts a significant portion of the US (and global) population, and has continued to rise over time [[2]](https://archive.cdc.gov/www_cdc_gov/diabetes/library/reports/reportcard/national-state-diabetes-trends.html?).
 It is associated with a variety of health challenges; from obesity and deterioration of health and wellness at the individual level, to population level impacts such as loss of productivity [[3]](https://diabetesjournals.org/care/article/45/11/2553/147546/Productivity-Loss-and-Medical-Costs-Associated?) and significant healthcare costs [[4]](https://diabetes.org/newsroom/press-releases/new-american-diabetes-association-report-finds-annual-costs-diabetes-be) (and given that CMS (Centers for Medicare & Medicaid) is the single largest healthcare payer in the United States [[5]](https://www.cms.gov/cms-guide-medical-technology-companies-and-other-interested-parties/payment), that means the government often absorbs this burden).